unb-libraries/dspace_simple_archive_format_to_mods/README.md

 The script will, however save any datastreams not imported in a log and write them to _files_not_imported.txt_ at the end of the import.
 This will allow you to audit the conversion and manually import any files that may be important.

-A quick way to see potential high-priority items would be:
+A quick way to see potential high-priority items missed by the 1-file-limit import would be:

 ```cat files_not_imported.txt | grep -v pdf.txt | grep -v None```